usnistgov/NetSimulyzer-ns3-module/doc/source/numeric-data.rst

 Numeric Data
 ============

-A significant portion of information with may be drawn from *ns-3* is purely numeric (e.g. throughput over time, signal to noise ratio, packet loss, etc.).
+A significant portion of information which may be drawn from *ns-3* is purely numeric (e.g. throughput over time, signal to noise ratio, packet loss, etc.).
 To plot such data use a ``XYSeries``.